melaniedaniel7/Activity-Draft-an-elevator-pitch/Job Description.md

 Then, record 2-3 sentences (40-60 words) describing your findings in the Company Description section of the template.
 Note anything about the company that you find particularly interesting.

+### Job description section:
+- At least 1 note on your job search criteria
+- A target role
+- At least 2-3 relevant experiences and skills
+- A description of the company and its mission